alexanderguzhva/milvus_gcc15_conan1/README.md

 Check `06_setup_package_m4.sh`

-`M4` package's most recent version is `1.4.20`, but I cannot easily replace it in conan builds, because it is introduces as `tool_required`, even in Conan 2.
+`M4` package's most recent version is `1.4.20`, but I cannot easily replace it in conan builds, because it is introduced as `tool_required`, even in Conan 2.
 The most practical way is to use `M4` version `1.4.20` and put it as `1.4.19`.

 This script compiles `M4` version `1.4.20` and puts it into a local conan cache as `1.4.19`.
 You DO need to compile it.